 Options that have worked:

-- Asking the requesting facility if their insurance company could provide the needed coverage for an added fee or for free
+- Asking the facility administrator whether their insurance company could provide the needed coverage for an added fee or for free.

 - Moving the meeting to a facility that doesn’t request additional insurance.
-County health and human service agencies have had such facilities.
+Government facilities often do not require additional insurance.

-- Forming an Intergroup, association or consortium to purchase a policy from a broker who writes binders for new meetings.
-The geographic area covered depends upon the resources of the broker involved.
+- Forming an Intergroup, association or consortium and investigate purchasing a group policy.
+The geographic area covered will depend upon the resources of the broker involved.

 - Signing waivers in lieu of insurance.
 This might lead to personal liability for group members.
 Outside legal advice about such matters is recommended.

 Part of our Twelfth Step is to try to carry the message of recovery to other codependents.

 First, you may want to share your own experience, strength and hope.
 Share your story about what your codependency was like and how CoDA has helped.

 Second, you may want to share free, downloadable information about what CoDA is and where to find a meeting by referring the person to this website or giving them a copy of the pamphlets “Am I Codependent?” or “What is CoDA?” or even by offering to take them to your CoDA meeting so they can see what it’s like.